austinksmith/react-native-hamsters/README.md

 #### iOS

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
-2. Go to `node_modules` ➜ `react-native-hamsters` and add `RNThread.xcodeproj`
+2. Go to `node_modules` ➜ `reactNativeHamsters` and add `reactNativeHamsters.xcodeproj`
 3. In XCode, in the project navigator, select your project.
-Add `libRNThread.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
+Add `libreactNativeHamsters.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`
-  - Add `import com.reactlibrary.RNThreadPackage;` to the imports at the top of the file
+  - Add `import com.reactlibrary.reactNativeHamstersPackage;` to the imports at the top of the file
-  - Add `new RNThreadPackage(mReactNativeHost)` to the list returned by the `getPackages()` method
+  - Add `new reactNativeHamstersPackage(mReactNativeHost)` to the list returned by the `getPackages()` method
   - Also note that only the official react native modules are available from your threads (vibration, fetch, etc...).
-To include additional native modules in your threads, pass them into the `RNThreadPackage` constructor after the `mReactNativeHost` like this:
+To include additional native modules in your threads, pass them into the `reactNativeHamstersPackage` constructor after the `mReactNativeHost` like this:
-    `new RNThreadPackage(mReactNativeHost, new ExampleNativePackage(), new SQLitePackage())`
+    `new reactNativeHamstersPackage(mReactNativeHost, new ExampleNativePackage(), new SQLitePackage())`

 2. Append the following lines to `android/settings.gradle`:
   	```
-  	include ':react-native-hamsters'
+  	include ':reactNativeHamsters'
-  	project(':react-native-hamsters').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-hamsters/android')
+  	project(':reactNativeHamsters').projectDir = new File(rootProject.projectDir, '../node_modules/reactNativeHamsters/android')
   	```
 3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
   	```
-      compile project(':react-native-hamsters')
+      compile project(':reactNativeHamsters')
   	```

 #### Windows
 Windows support is not yet implemented, [PRs are welcome if you want to give it a shot!(https://github.com/ReactWindows/react-native)

-1. In Visual Studio add the `RNThread.sln` in `node_modules/react-native-hamsters/windows/RNThread.sln` folder to their solution, reference from their app.
+1. In Visual Studio add the `reactNativeHamsters.sln` in `node_modules/reactNativeHamsters/windows/reactNativeHamsters.sln` folder to their solution, reference from their app.
 2. Open up your `MainPage.cs` app
-  - Add `using Thread.RNThread;` to the usings at the top of the file
+  - Add `using Thread.reactNativeHamsters;` to the usings at the top of the file
-  - Add `new RNThreadPackage()` to the `List<IReactPackage>` returned by the `Packages` method
+  - Add `new reactNativeHamstersPackage()` to the `List<IReactPackage>` returned by the `Packages` method

 ## Usage